SlippingGitty/Tiny-8kun-Enhancements/README.md

 Before use, please select the theme "Tomorrow" in 8kun's theme options menu.
 ___
-What's been done so far:
+What's been changed so far:

 * Added a small gradient and box shadow to the favorite boards bar
-* Replies now fit the width by 95%, with new color and a rounded border
+* Replies now fit the width of the window
 * The submission text box is hidden on the right until hovered
 * Various information has been shifted to the right
 * Usernames have been colored